ToposInstitute/RelationalThinking-Book/chp3-schemas.md

 //code snippet showing reflexive graph definition.

-Reflexive graphs are widespread and useful.
-In applied settings they are excellent for geometric applications.
-Reflexive relationships are prevalent in mathematics (divisibility among the integers, subsets among sets, etc.).
-And in category theory all structures of interest (preorders, categories, etc.) are reflexive graphs.
  But for our purposes, reflexive graphs are important because it's interesting to try and count the morphisms between two of them!

 ...where the way we define our graph is by starting with all directed graphs and then specialize to only those which can satisfy the commutativity condition.
 If we were programming in terms of "things" we'd have to add to our codebase to